Uniformizing complex ODEs and applications: Overview of methods, further results and background material

-Here it comes the second ingredient of our construction, namely a quantitative measure of ``the rate of approximation'' of a leaf of $\fol$ to $\Delta_{\infty}$.
-Because $\Delta_{\infty} \subset \C P(n)$ and the Fubini-Study metric on $\C P(n)$ has positive curvature, it is well-known that complex submanifolds always bend themselves towards $\Delta_{\infty}$.
+Here comes the second ingredient of our construction, namely a quantitative measure of ``the rate of approximation'' of a leaf of $\fol$ to $\Delta_{\infty}$.
+Because $\Delta_{\infty} \subset \C P(n)$ and the Fubini-Study metric on $\C P(n)$ has positive curvature, it is well-known that complex submanifolds always bend themselves towards $\Delta_{\infty}$, cf. for example \cite{langevin}.
 In our case, this implies that the distance (relative to the Fubini-Study metric) of a leaf $L$ of $\fol$ to $\Delta_{\infty}$ can never reach a local minimum unless this minimum is {\it zero}.
-The second ingredient of our method is reminiscent from this remark.
-Indeed we shall use the euclidean metric on suitably chosen affine coordinates, which is especially well-adapted to work with the above mentioned affine structure.
-Besides by exploiting the fact that we have leaves of an actual foliation (rather than general complex submanifolds) a quantitative version of the rate of approximation of a leaf to $\Delta_{\infty}$ is obtained.
+Our mentioned second ingredient is reminiscent from this remark.
+Actually, we shall use the euclidean metric on suitably chosen affine coordinates, as opposed to the globally defined Fubini-Study metric.
+The advantage of our choice lies in the fact that the euclidean metric is better adapted to work with the above mentioned affine structure.
+Besides, by exploiting the fact that the submanifolds in questions are actual leaves of a foliation, a quantitative version of the rate of approximation of a leaf to $\Delta_{\infty}$ is derived.
 The phenomenon goes essentially as follows.
-At each regular point $p$ of a leaf $L$ of $\fol$ we can single out the steepest descent direction of $L$ towards $\Delta_{\infty}$, namely the negative of the gradient of the distance function restricted to $L$.
+At each regular point $p$ of a leaf $L$ of $\fol$ there is the steepest descent direction of $L$ towards $\Delta_{\infty}$, namely the negative of the gradient of the distance function restricted to $L$.
 This yields a singular real one-dimensional oriented foliation $\calh$ on $L$.
 Furthermore the conformal structure of $L$ is such that the foliation $\calh^{\perp}$ orthogonal to $\calh$ is constituted by level curves for the mentioned distance function.
-Roughly speaking an exponential rate of approximation for $L$ to $\Delta_{\infty}$ over the trajectories of $\calh$ can then be derived.
-This estimate combines to the ``uniform'' estimates involved in the mentioned foliated affine structure to produce accurate estimates for the time taken by the flow of $X$ over trajectories of $\calh$.
-In particular it is shown that the time taken by $X$ to cover an entire (infinite) trajectory is {\it finite} provided that the trajectory remains away from the singularities of $\fol$ lying in $\Delta_{\infty}$.
+Roughly speaking, an exponential rate of approximation for $L$ to $\Delta_{\infty}$ over the trajectories of $\calh$ can then be obtained.
+This estimate combines to the ``uniform'' estimates related to the foliated affine structure to produce accurate estimates for the time taken by the flow of $X$ over trajectories of $\calh$.
+The discussion actually shows that the time taken by $X$ to cover an entire (infinite) trajectory is {\it finite} provided that the trajectory remains away from the singularities of $\fol$ lying in $\Delta_{\infty}$.
 This results is then sharpened in Section~5 by allowing the trajectory to accumulate on (simple) singular points and still obtaining an analogous estimate.
-In particular there is only one special type of ``simple'' singularity that may yield an ``endpoint'' for the trajectories of $\calh$ and, in this case, this will be an intersection point between the leaf $L$ and the hyperplane $\Delta_{\infty}$: the corresponding trajectory of $\calh$ should then be thought of as being ``finite''.
-Switching back and forward between estimates involving $X_d$ and estimates involving $X$ is not very complicated since $X$ is close to $X_d$ near $\Delta_{\infty}$.
+In particular, there is only one special type of ``simple'' singularity that may yield an ``endpoint'' for the trajectories of $\calh$ and, in this case, this will be an intersection point between the leaf $L$ and the hyperplane $\Delta_{\infty}$: the corresponding trajectory of $\calh$ should then be thought of as being ``finite''.
+Finally, switching back and forward between estimates involving $X_d$ and estimates involving $X$ is not hard since $X$ is close to $X_d$ near $\Delta_{\infty}$.